quevedoSteven/loan-calculator/README.md

 ## Contact

 Questions?
-Reach out at **hello@loancapitaltrack.com**
+Reach out at **COMING SOON**

 Built for lenders who take their capital seriously.

 ---

-*Loan Capital Track is a registered trademark.
+*WealthWire is a registered trademark.
 All rights reserved.*